KARAN-D05/Assembler-r_a_mv4/asm-v0/asm-v0.2/Readme.md

    - XXXX (Data Bits)
      - XXXX Corresponds to value 1, 2, 4, 8 respectively.

-- Mnemmonic 2: FBK
+- Mnemonic 2: FBK
    - Feeds back the output into Register A, overriding its contents.

 - Mnemonic 3: ADD
    - It is the default arithmetic operation of the machine, hence no machine code required
    - For consistency in thinking through a program this mnemonic have been made, but it ouputs "DEFAULT ARITHMETIC OPERATION"

 - Mnemonic 4: SUB
    - Subtracts the data in Register A from Register B.